Vasyl Shpuk: Canada

 After his release from Ternopil, he was linked with a move abroad to the Canadian Soccer League with Toronto Atomic.
 He would ultimately sign with Toronto for the 2015 season.
 He made his debut on May 9, 2015 against Niagara United.
 He helped Toronto secure a playoff berth by finishing fifth in the First Division.
 Toronto was eliminated in the opening round of the postseason by SC Waterloo Region.

 Shpuk would re-sign with Toronto for the 2016 season.
 Atomic once more secured a playoff spot where the Serbian White Eagles eliminated them from the competition in the first round.

 In 2022, he returned to the CSL to play with the expansion franchise Toronto Falcons.
+He re-signed with the Falcons for the 2023 season.
+Shpuk participated in the Royal CSL Cup tribute match where Toronto won the title in a penalty shootout against the Serbs.